urbanjost/M_intrinsics/md/ACHAR.md

 ### **Description**

 **achar(i)** returns the character located at position **i** (commonly called the _ADE_ or ASCII Decimal Equivalent) in the ASCII collating sequence.

-The **achar**(3) function is often used for generating in-band escape sequences to control terminal attributes.
+The **achar**(3) function is often used for generating in-band escape sequences to control terminal attributes, as it makes it easy to print unprintable characters such as escape and tab.
+For example:
 ```fortran
    write(*,'(*(a))')achar(27),'[2J'
 ```

-will clear the screen on an ANSI-compatible terminal display, for example.
+will clear the screen on an ANSI-compatible terminal display,

 ### **Arguments**